-The Rainforest Information Centre is a not-for-profit organisation dedicated to the protection of the Earth's remaining rainforests in partnership with the indigenous people and local communities who depend on them.
+The Rainforest Information Centre is a grassroots, not-for-profit organisation dedicated to the protection of the Earth's remaining rainforests, in partnership with Indigenous and local communities who depend on them.

 Over four decades we have coordinated campaigns, supported frontline activists and helped communities to build sustainable alternatives to rainforest destruction, in Australia and all over the world.

 Visit the links on our menu to learn more about campaigns, projects, history, deep ecology, newsletters and how to get involved!

 We acknowledge the Indigenous Custodians of the lands on which our members and volunteers live and work.
 We recognise that in the land now known as Australia, and all over the world, Indigenous peoples have been, and continue to be, subjected to practices of colonisation and genocide.